Thank you for choosing the xTool products!

-- Before you tighten the screws, press each joint of the plates to make sure that no support hangs in the air.
+- Before you pull the screws, press each joint of the plates to ensure no support hangs in the air.

-- Use screws to the set the tightness of the timing belts on the left and right plates.
+- Use screws to set the tightness of the timing belts on the left and proper plates.

-- The longest screws are used to set the tightness of the timing belts.
-Do not fully tighten them.
+- The purpose of the most extended extension screw is to set the tension of the timing belt.
+Do not fully tighten the most extended extension.
 Otherwise, the timing belts may be damaged.

-- Make sure that you set the timing belts on the left and right plates with the same tightness.
-Otherwise, materials can't be engraved properly.
+- Make sure that you set the timing belts on the left and proper plates with the same tightness.
+Otherwise, the material can't carve adequately.

 - Fit the middle plate.

-- Use the screw to the set the tightness of the timing belt on the middle plate.
+- Use the screw to set the tightness of the timing belt on the middle palate.

-Note: The longest screw is used to set the tightness of the timing belt.
-Do not fully tighten it.
-Otherwise, the timing belt may be damaged.
+Note: The purpose of the most extended extension screw is to set the tension of the timing belt.
+Do not fully tighten the most extended extension.
+Otherwise, the timing belts may be damaged.